vishmikas/Smart-Campus-API/README.md

 ## API Overview

-This RESTful API is built with **JAX-RS (Jersey 2.32)** and deployed on **Apache Tomcat 9**.
+This RESTful API is built with **JAX-RS** and deployed on **Apache Tomcat**.
 It provides a backend for managing campus Rooms and IoT Sensors, including a full historical log of sensor readings.
 Data is stored entirely in-memory using `ConcurrentHashMap` and `ArrayList`.

 **Base URL:** `http://localhost:8080/SmartCampusAPI/api/v1`